appium/appium/docs/en/appium-setup/running-on-windows.md

 ### Notes

+* On windows run appium.app as administrator or when running from source you need to run cmd as administrator.
 * You must supply the `--no-reset` or `--full-reset` flags for Android to work on Windows.
 * There exists a hardware accelerated emulator for Android, it has it's own